65 Chic & Functional Dorm Room Decorating Ideas

 Going away to college can be scary — especially when your new "home" is a drab dorm room.
-Transform your school-issued living quarters into a haven with our DIY dorm art ideas, bedroom storage tips, top bedding picks, college kitchen essentials and much more.
+Transform your school-issued living quarters into a haven with our best dorm room decorating tips.
+Personalize your dorm with our wall art ideas, bedding picks, lighting ideas and more.
+Then, keep your space tidy with must-have dorm organizers and college kitchen essentials.

 Stylist and mom Jenny Reimold transformed her daughter's dark and gloomy dorm room into a bright and cozy bohemian-style retreat.
 Talk about a glow-up!
 Snag her smart tips and DIY decorating hacks below to recreate the look in your own college living space.